fstltna/bbs-check-status/README.md

 2. Use CPAN to install the following Perl modules:

-        **IO::Socket::PortState, DBI**
+        IO::Socket::PortState
+        DBI

-3. Create the following extra fields in the JV-LD backend configuration as described in the file **JV-LD_ExtraFields.txt**
+3. Create the required extra fields in the JV-LD backend configuration as described in the file **JV-LD_ExtraFields.txt**
 4. Create a cron job to run several times per day like this:

         1 */6 * * * /root/bbs-check-status/scan_bbs_list.pl